l0uisgrange/ada-2025-project/README.md

 **Outcome**: understanding of the basic linguistic and emotional characteristics of interactions.

-#### Event-Based Behavioral Analysis
+#### Source to Target Analysis

 For each major event category (politics, sports, holidays)

 1. Temporal Alignment:
     - Segment the network into time slices around the event.
     - Compare subreddit-level features before, during, and after the event.
 2. Behavioral Metrics:
     - Volume of cross-links, sentiment shifts, and linguistic tone (via LIWC).
     - Community-level participation changes.
 3. Statistical Testing:
     - Use paired tests or bootstrapping to detect significant changes in sentiment and connectivity.
     - Evaluate whether behavioral shifts are unique to specific event categories.

 **Outcome**: quantitative evidence of behavioral fluctuations in Reddit communities tied to real-world events for each category.

+#### Target to Source Analysis

 #### Community and Linguistic Analysis

 - Isolate subreddits that attack and defend to analyze their interactions.
+- Isolate the most active subreddits per category and analyze inter and intra community interactions.
 - Analyze linguistic similarity between and within clusters.

-**Outcome**: insight into how influence, sentiment, and participation propagate through Reddit communities during key real-world events.
+**Outcome**:

 #### Interpretation and Storytelling